vmware-archive/hillview/docs/userManual.md

 ![A two-dimensional histogram](hillview-histogram2d.png)

+Next to the mouse an overlay box displays four different values:
+* the mouse's position on the X axis
+* the mouse's position on the Y axis
+* the range of values corresponding to the bar where the mouse is placed
+* the size of the bar (the number of rows corresponding to the bar)

 For example, in this figure we see a 2D histogram where the X axis has the airline carriers.
 For each carrier the bar is divided into sub-bars, each of which corresponding to a range of departure delays.